Last updated: October 14th, 2020

 When someone registers an account at our community server, hosted at https://open.rocket.chat, we ask for a name, an e-mail and a password, and they have to verify their e-mail address.
 Rocket.Chat does not monitor any public or private channels activities other than for the company's own use, such as the #general, #support and #dev public channels.

 When someone signs up for a Rocket.Chat Cloud server, we ask for a name, e-mail, workspace name and domain they'd like to use.
 The e-mail is then verified before the instance is deployed.
-Every message and file sent is stored within Rocket.Chat cloud servers and databases hosted with Google Cloud Platform and/or Amazon Web Services.
-Rocket.Chat does not monitor the activity in Cloud servers.
+Every message and file sent is stored within Rocket.Chat cloud servers and databases hosted with a third party hosting provider.
+Rocket.Chat does not actively scan the content activity in Cloud servers.

 Rocket.Chat retains data and backups of data for an undisclosed amount of time.
 Rocket.Chat makes backups of Cloud servers according to each customer's choice of plan (daily, twice daily or hourly).
 Some information we store is automatically collected, while other information is provided at the user’s discretion.
 Though we do store this information, we cannot guarantee its accuracy.
 For example, the server in use may not require real name use, email verification or identity authentication, hence the user may have created a fake or anonymous profile.